-- 4.12 In addition, for practical purposes the Council's bank will form part of the counterparty list, whether or not it meets the criteria in our credit ratings matrix. - 4.13 The maximum length of investment for institutions that are manually added back due to being part nationalised, will be determined by the Council's Section 151 Officer at a level that is deemed appropriate given the
+4.12 In addition, for practical purposes the Council's bank will form part of the counterparty list, whether or not it meets the criteria in our credit ratings matrix.

-- prevailing financial market conditions and in consultation with our treasury management advisers. - 4.14 Regard will be given to forward looking rating warnings (i.e. rating watches and outlooks) provided by our treasury management advisers. - 4.15 The current advice from the Audit Commission is not to rely solely on the credit rating agencies, so regard will also be given to market information.
-Where available credit information, other than credit ratings has been used, this will be documented when the investment decision is made. - 4.16 Consideration will also be given to Sector's rating methodology approach, where counterparties are put into bands of risk.
+- 4.13 The maximum length of investment for institutions that are manually added back due to being part nationalised, will be determined by the Council's Section 151 Officer at a level that is deemed appropriate given the prevailing financial market conditions and in consultation with our treasury management advisers. - 4.14 Regard will be given to forward looking rating warnings (i.e. rating watches and outlooks) provided by our treasury management advisers. - 4.15 The current advice from the Audit Commission is not to rely solely on the credit rating agencies and the Council recognises that ratings should not be the sole determinant of the quality of an institution.
+So regard will also be given to market information such as the financial press, and officers will engage with their advisers to maintain a monitor on market pricing (such as share and 'credit default swap' prices) and other such information pertaining to the banking sector.
+Where available credit information, other than credit ratings has been used, this will be documented when the investment decision is made. - 4.16 Consideration will also be given to any rating methodology approach of the treasury management advisers, where counterparties are put into bands of risk.
 These reflect the differences in credit quality of suggested duration and counterparties are assigned a risk number/colour. - 4.17 The achievement of an appropriate balance between short-term and longer-term deposits will be driven by the credit quality of counterparties, the council's cash flow requirements, and the need to achieve optimum performance from our investments consistent with effective management of risk.